When choosing to buy a property with someone else, it’s important to consider what would happen to your share if you were to pass away.

-There are two different ways of owing a property jointly: as joint tenants or as tenants in common.
+There are two different ways of owning a property jointly: as joint tenants or as tenants in common.

 Joint tenants